 For most cats, a dual-sided brush is all you need.
 If your cat has extra-long locks, a “moulting” comb is a great detangler.
 If they’re sensitive to touch, try a rubber brush or grooming mitt.
 Ask your veterinarian or groomer for recommendations.

-• How to Brush.
+• How to Brush Your Cat.

 Start with short, gentle strokes in the spots they love being pet.
 After each session, give them a treat and a play session.